-The Labour party, the people of Coatbridge, Chryston and Bellshill, and Scotland all want PIP reassessments to be scrapped immediately.
+The Labour party and the people of Coatbridge, Chryston and Bellshill, and of Scotland, all want PIP reassessments to be scrapped immediately.
 They are cruel, callous and entirely inhumane.
 Will the Secretary of State therefore agree that they should be scrapped?

 I can advise the hon.
 Gentleman that the Scottish Government have had legislative competence over PIP since May 2017, as part of this Government’s continued commitment to implement the Smith commission in full.
 At the Scottish Government’s request, the UK Government will continue to be responsible for PIP until the Scottish Government are ready.

 On top of the misery that PIP reassessments are causing, by the end of the year the number of people on universal credit across Scotland will jump from 91,000 to almost half a million.
 The 13 Scottish Tory Members represent 82,000 people still to be moved on to universal credit, and even the Secretary of State for Work and Pensions now admits that many will find themselves worse off.
 Will the Secretary of State continue to let the poorest people in Scotland down, or will he have the gumption to resign unless this cliff-edge roll-out is sorted out?

 Of course, the hon.
 Gentleman and others will have the opportunity to debate universal credit later today, but I am satisfied, in relation to my constituents in Scotland, that universal credit is the right approach that allows people to move into work, which is the best way out of poverty.

 Every week, I am approached by constituents who have been threatened with having their PIP either taken away completely or reduced, which results in stress and has serious mental health impacts.
 Does the Secretary of State agree that the interviews are simply not fit for purpose and should be scrapped?

 If the hon.
 Lady has specific cases, I know that the Department for Work and Pensions, which is always seeking to improve the process, will listen to what she has to say.